Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Voyager Capital - Top VCs in Cloud Computing

-Voyager Capital is a Seattle-based firm that provides tech entrepreneurs with capital, expertise, and network connections to grow their companies.
-They invest across multiple stages, from seed to late-stage rounds, with a focus on software-driven businesses in the Pacific Northwest and beyond.
+Voyager Capital is a venture firm that provides entrepreneurs with the resources and connections to build successful technology companies.
+They invest from seed to later stages, with a focus on software, cloud computing, and fintech.

-The firm has a strong history of guiding companies to the public markets, with notable IPO exits like the electric-vehicle network ChargePoint and analytics software company Amplitude.
-Their portfolio also includes high-growth companies in specialized sectors, such as the AI database firm DataStax and ag-tech robotics maker Carbon Robotics.
+The firm has a strong history of guiding companies to the public markets, with notable IPO exits like ChargePoint and Amplitude.
+Their portfolio also includes high-growth companies like the generative-AI firm DataStax, signaling a focus on scaling software businesses for major outcomes.

-• Industries of focus: Software, Big Data, Cloud Computing, FinTech
+• Industries of focus: Big Data, Cloud Computing, FinTech, Software

 • Geographical presence: Seattle, Washington